Project PEOLC01

 Who is (not) referred for hospice care?
 A systematic literature review and narrative synthesis

 Inequalities in access to hospice care is a source of considerable concern.
-This study seeks to identify from the literature the demographic characteristics of those who access hospice care more often, focusing on; diagnosis, age, gender, marital status, ethnicity, geography and socio-economic status.
+This study identified the literature the demographic characteristics of those who access hospice care more often, focusing on; diagnosis, age, gender, marital status, ethnicity, geography and socio-economic status.

 Summary